WHAT IS VET STUDENT LOANS?

 The loan is spread across the course with 4 census days one in each fee period.
 This scheme is an extension of the FEE-HELP scheme (currently applicable to higher education students) and extends to students studying one or more of the following courses:

-After you submit an enrolment application and satisfy the student entry requirements, the Australian Academy of Beauty and Spa Therapy will advise the Department of Education you wish to access the VET Student Loan scheme.
+After you submit an enrolment application and satisfy the student entry requirements, the Australian Academy of Beauty Dermal and Laser Pty Ltd will advise the Commonwealth Department of Education and training you wish to access the VET Student Loan scheme.

 You will receive an email from the Department with a username and password.
 You then create an online application.
 You must have your USI number and tax file number handy